 Dave directed the Arizona Center for Philosophy of Freedom, then housed in the College of Social & Behavioral Sciences, from its founding in 2010 until 2019.
 Following the Center's 5-year review in 2019, the Center was promoted to the status of University Center at the recommendation of the external review committee.
 It is now housed in the Office of Research, Innovation, and Impact.

 See Dave's cv in the "Contact Information" box on your right.
 His work has been reprinted 99 times in 14 languages.

 Dave aspires to pick up where the Scottish Enlightenment left off, treating Ethics as a subject that begins and ends with observation: specifically, observation of the human condition and of what tends to improve it.
-Today's moral theories often focus on questions of what to do, whereas David Hume and Adam Smith were more focused on what works—that is, what has an observable history of leading people to live in ways that make their communities better off with them than without them.
+Today's moral theories often focus on questions of what to do, whereas David Hume and Adam Smith were more focused on what works—that is, what has a history of leading people to live in ways that make their communities better off with them than without them.

 Here is a 16 minute digest of Dave's talk in Moscow on "The Return of Ethics."
 The interviewer is prominent local actor and producer Robert Anthony Peters.
 (See Robert's short film Tank Man.)
 The executive producer is Patrick Reasonover.
 See his film They Say It Can't Be Done.

 Here is a 50 minute talk at La Sierra University on Adam Smith.

 Here is a suite of 4 x 4 minute videos on equality hosted by the Institute for Humane Studies and the John Templeton Foundation.